 |Ductile (can be pulled out into wires)|

 The metals very close to the line that separates the metals from the non-metals are called metalloids.
 Metalloids share some properties with both metals and non-metals.

 There are also some metals and non-metals with properties that are not typical for their category.
-For example, graphite, which is a form of carbon.
-Graphite has a high boiling point and is a good conductor of electricity, which are both typical properties of metals.
+For example, graphite, which is a form of carbon, has a high boiling point and is a good conductor of electricity; these are both typical properties of metals.